 There can be many reasons for being tired in the afternoon, and some of them may be related to diabetes.
 For example, it may be lack of sleep or lack of physical activity.
 Both of these raise diabetes risk.

 Another reason for being too tired to get through an afternoon meeting may be low blood sugar after a lunch high in carbs and unhealthy fats.
-Cold cut sandwiches and chow mein or other noodles are examples.
-If you have diabetes, they can cause blood sugar to spike and then fall, leaving you tired, not to mention hungry and possibly cranky.
+Sandwiches and chow mein or other noodles are examples.
+If you have diabetes, foods that are high in carbohydrates can cause blood sugar to spike and then fall dramatically, according to Harvard School of Public Health.
+The result can be that you feel tired, not to mention hungry and possibly cranky.

 Sign 3: You Are BFF With Your Couch and Television

-People who watch more television and sit more often have a higher risk for type 2 diabetes .
+People who watch more television and sit more often have a higher risk for type 2 diabetes, according to research published in Diabetic Medicine.
 Sitting for long periods of time raises insulin resistance.
 Watching television can have other harmful effects.

 - People tend to eat high-calorie snacks while watching TV, leading to weight gain.